awaregroup/IIALab/labs/Lab05.md

 ### Get your model file

-Copy the CustomVision.onnx model file from your downloads directory where you exported it into the lab directory.
+Copy the CustomVision.onnx model file from your downloads directory into the lab directory "C:\Labs\Content\src\IoTLabs.CustomVision", overwrite the existing onnx file.

 ### Build & Test the sample